Affiliate links on Android Authority may earn us a commission. Learn more.

 Potential solutions:

-• You will have to jump into Developer Options and adjust some settings to try and fix Bluetooth volume problems.
-Go to Settings > System Developer Options, find Bluetooth AVRCP, and change it to 1.4, 1.6, or the other options to see if that works.
+- You will have to jump into Developer Options and adjust some settings to try to fix Bluetooth volume problems.
+We show you how to enable Developer Options in the first section of this article.
+After you enable it, go to Settings > System > Developer Options, find Bluetooth AVRCP Version, and change it to 1.4, 1.6, or the other options to see if that works.
 You can also toggle on Disable Absolute Volume, Disable Bluetooth LE Audio, and Disable Bluetooth A2DP Hardware Offload.

-• Regarding low volume during phone calls, users say that toggling Hearing Aid Compatibility on and off seems to work.
+- Regarding low volume during phone calls, users say that toggling Hearing Aid Compatibility on and off seems to work.
 Go to Settings > Accessibility > Hearing devices and toggle the settings on and off.
 You can also try toggling Clear Calling off and on in Settings > Sound & Vibration.
+Also, try turning Adaptive Sound on and then off.

 Problem #5: Slow charging